 The Klutz: Only Kotetsu could accidentally kick a pen into a highway right in front of a passing car while trying to pick it up.

 The Last DJ: A staunch proponent of good old-fashioned super-heroics in an age of ad-funded glitz.

 The manga oneshot shows that he actively encourages his reputation as an incompetent fool on occasion (i.e., telling everyone he was late to work because of a hangover when he was actually rushing a woman to the hospital).
-Word of God says he does it keep people from bothering with him (and thus not worry about him).
+It's explained that he does it keep people from bothering with him (and thus not worry about him).